Most fastpitch players need to improve their softball throwing speed and accuracy.

 Softball Arm Exercise #1: The External Rotation

-The external rotation is the one exercise I’d choose if I could only give a softball one shoulder-care exercise.
+The external rotation is the one exercise I’d choose if I could only give a player one exercise improve softball throwing velocity.
 It targets the main deceleration muscle of the rotator cuff – the teres minor – which helps prevent arm pain and increases velocity by allowing the arm to slow down easier, which, in a sense, allows the body to accelerate harder.